alopez/alopez.github.com/join.md

 ## Prospective PhD students

 I take one or two new PhD students each year.
-To apply, you must write a research statement.
-I am happy to discuss this with keen students, but I expect you to have done some [reading](/papers/) and thinking first in an area of mutual interest, and I expect you to start the discussion with some specific questions and ideas.
-If you have no questions or only a vague idea about what you want to do, then I will simply refer you back to this page.
+To apply, you must write a research proposal.
+Unfortunately, I'm not able to offer personalized advice on your research proposal, due to the number of interested applicants and my own time constraints, which include commitments to my current students.
+But if you put my name in your application as a possible supervisor, then I will read your proposal during the admissions process.

+### General advice on the research proposal

+Some applicants stress over the research proposal because they worry that they need to commit to a four-year plan before even starting the PhD.
+Don't worry about this.
+Your research proposal isn't a contract.
+I realize that your interests will change over the course of a PhD, and even between the time of the application and your first day of a PhD program.

+At the same, do take it seriously!
+The proposal is an exercise in persuasion and scientific communication.
+It should convince the admissions committee that you can find interesting scientific questions and plausible ways to answer them.
+Pick a question that you think is interesting and show that it is worthwhile, unanswered, and possibly answerable within a few years.
+To show that it’s unanswered, use evidence from the current scientific literature.
+To show that it might be answerable, sketch a plausible 3--4 page plan for answering it.
+I understand that your interests and plans will change over the course of a PhD, so nothing you write is set in stone.
+It’s just the opening of a conversation about your interests.
+I also realize that you may not have written anything like this before, and that not everyone has the same access to opportunities.
+I am looking for something that shows you've done the best you can with the opportunities available to you.

+### Research topics

+I'm open to a wide variety of proposals in my areas of interest.
+To get an idea of what these are, I recommend that you do some [reading](/papers/) to see how my group approaches research problems.
+If you email me to ask I will most likely refer you back to this page.
 I don't do this to discourage you and it doesn't mean you shouldn't apply!
-But it does mean that I can't help you at this stage and you'll need to do some more thinking about your own interests first.
+It just means that you'll need to think through your own interests independently.
 Here is what I'm currently interested in:

 Natural language understanding systems confront a menagerie of complex and subtle phenomena.
 Deep learning is a useful tool in building these